ricardobarbieri/BetMaster_Pro/README.md

-#BetMaster Pro - Advanced Sports Betting Analysis System #
+🚀 Introducing BetMaster Pro - Your Ultimate Soccer Betting Analysis Tool! ⚽ Hey GitHub community! 👋

-BetMaster Pro is an advanced sports betting analysis software focused on soccer, designed to help bettors make informed decisions based on detailed statistics and machine learning predictions.
-The system collects real-time data from the API-Futebol, processes the information, and presents in-depth analyses and match predictions through a modern and responsive graphical interface.

-This project was developed to provide a powerful tool for bettors, offering statistical insights, win probabilities, implied odds, and suggestions for additional betting markets, all wrapped in a visually appealing and interactive design.

-#Key Features#
+I'm thrilled to announce BetMaster Pro, an advanced soccer betting analysis tool I’ve been working on to help bettors make data-driven decisions.
+This project combines real-time data, machine learning, and a modern UI to deliver detailed match predictions and insights.
+Whether you're a casual bettor or a data enthusiast, BetMaster Pro is here to elevate your game!
+What is BetMaster Pro?

+BetMaster Pro is a Python-based application that fetches real-time soccer data from the API-Futebol, processes it with machine learning, and provides actionable betting insights through an interactive graphical interface.
+It’s designed to help you analyze matches, predict outcomes, and spot betting opportunities with ease.

+✨ Key Features
-Real-Time Data Collection: Integration with API-Futebol to fetch up-to-date data from Brazilian championships, such as Brasileirão Série A, Série B, and others.
+Real-Time Data: Fetches up-to-date stats from Brazilian championships (like Brasileirão Série A and B).

-Statistical Analysis: Calculation of metrics like win rate, goal difference, average goals scored and conceded, and a custom score to evaluate team performance.

-Match Predictions: Utilizes a machine learning model (RandomForestClassifier) to predict match outcomes, including:
-Win probabilities for each team with confidence intervals.
+Match Predictions: Uses RandomForestClassifier to predict win probabilities, with confidence intervals.

-Implied odds for comparison with bookmakers.

-Suggestions for additional markets, such as "over/under 2.5 goals" and "both teams to score."
+Betting Insights: Provides implied odds and suggestions for markets like "over/under 2.5 goals" and "both teams to score."

-Modern and Responsive Interface: Built with Tkinter, featuring a dark theme, interactive charts (using Plotly), and a responsive layout.

-Interactive Dashboard: Visual summary with the top 5 teams by score and teams in the best form, updated dynamically.
+Interactive Dashboard: See the top 5 teams and teams in the best form at a glance.
+Modern UI: Built with Tkinter and Plotly for a responsive, dark-themed interface with interactive charts.

-Multi-Championship Support: Allows selecting different championships via a dropdown menu, with separate caching for each championship.
+Multi-Championship Support: Switch between different leagues with a dropdown menu.

-Enhanced Styling: Organized and styled statistics with distinct colors for each team, highlighted headers, and interactive charts for a better user experience.

-#Technologies Used#
-Python 3.8+: Main programming language.

-Tkinter: Library for building the graphical interface.

-Pandas and NumPy: Data manipulation and analysis.

-Scikit-Learn: Implementation of the machine learning model (RandomForestClassifier).

-Plotly: Generation of interactive charts.

-tkinterweb: Integration of Plotly charts into the Tkinter interface.

-Requests: HTTP requests to the API-Futebol.

-Logging: System for debugging and monitoring logs.

-#Installation#
-Prerequisites
-Python 3.8 or higher installed.

-A valid API key from API-Futebol (free or paid plan).

-Installation Steps
+🛠️ How It Works
+The app pulls data from API-Futebol and processes metrics like win rate, goal difference, and average goals.
+A machine learning model predicts match outcomes, giving you win probabilities, implied odds, and more.
+Results are displayed in a user-friendly interface with interactive charts and styled statistics.
+Here’s a sample prediction for a match between "Vila Nova" and "Goiás":

+Win Probabilities: Vila Nova 62.345% (±4.123%), Goiás 37.655% (±4.123%)
+Implied Odds: Vila Nova 1.60, Goiás 2.66
+Additional Markets: Over 2.5 goals: 45.231%, Both Teams to Score: 32.145%
+Betting Suggestion: Vila Nova

+🧰 Tech Stack
+Python 3.8+
+Tkinter (for the GUI)
+Pandas & NumPy (data manipulation)
+Scikit-Learn (machine learning)
+Plotly (interactive charts)
+tkinterweb (for embedding Plotly in Tkinter)
+Requests (API calls)

+🚀 Get Started
-Clone the repository:
+Clone the repo:

 bash
 git clone https://github.com/YOUR_USERNAME/betmaster-pro.git
-cd betmaster-pro

-Create a virtual environment (optional but recommended): bash

-python -m venv venv
-source venv/bin/activate  # Linux/Mac
-venv\Scripts\activate     # Windows

-Install the dependencies:
+Install dependencies:
 bash

-pip install -r requirements.txt

-Note: If the requirements.txt file is not present, install the dependencies manually: bash

-pip install pandas numpy scikit-learn plotly tkinterweb requests
+pip install pandas numpy scikit-learn plotly tkinterweb requests Add your API-Futebol key in football_analysis.py:

-Configure the API key:
-Open the file football_analysis.py.

-Replace the value of the api_key variable in the main() function with your API-Futebol key: python
+python
 api_key = "YOUR_API_KEY_HERE"

-How to Use
-Run the program:
+Run the app:

 bash
 python football_analysis.py

-#In the graphical interface:#
-Use the dropdown menu at the top to select the championship (e.g., Brasileirão Série B).

-Click "Update Data" to load the latest data.

-In the Dashboard tab, view the top 5 teams and teams in the best form.

-In the General Analysis tab, explore the league table and interactive charts.

-In the Match Prediction tab, select two teams and click "Make Prediction" to get a detailed analysis of the matchup.

-#Example Prediction#
-For a matchup between "Vila Nova" and "Goiás," the prediction might include:
-Team Statistics: Win rate, goal difference, average goals scored and conceded.

-Win Probabilities: E.g., Vila Nova 62.345% (±4.123%), Goiás 37.655% (±4.123%).

-Implied Odds: E.g., Vila Nova 1.60, Goiás 2.66.

-Additional Markets: E.g., Over 2.5 goals: 45.231%, Both Teams to Score: 32.145%.

-Betting Suggestion: E.g., Vila Nova.

-Interactive charts allow for deeper data exploration by hovering over elements.
-Project Structure

-betmaster-pro/
-│
-├── football_analysis.py      # Main project code
-├── football_analysis.log     # Log file generated during execution
-├── data_cache_*.pkl          # Cache files for each championship's data
-├── README.md                 # Project documentation
-└── requirements.txt          # List of dependencies (optional)

-Contributing
-Contributions are welcome!
-Follow the steps below to contribute:
-Fork the repository.

-Create a branch for your feature: bash

-git checkout -b my-feature

-Make your changes and commit:
-bash

-git commit -m "Add new feature"

-Push your changes to the remote repository: bash

-git push origin my-feature

-Open a Pull Request describing your changes.

-Suggestions for Improvements
+For detailed setup instructions, check out the README.

+📣 I’d Love Your Feedback!
+I’m eager to hear your thoughts to make BetMaster Pro even better.
+Here are some ideas I’m exploring:
-Add support for head-to-head match history.
+Adding head-to-head match history.

-Integrate with bookmaker APIs to compare live odds.

-Implement export functionality for predictions in PDF or CSV format.

-Add animations and customizable themes.

-#License#
-This project is licensed under the MIT License (LICENSE).
-See the LICENSE file for more details.

-Contact
-If you have questions or suggestions, feel free to reach out via email at your.email@example.com or open an issue on GitHub.
+Integrating live odds from bookmakers.
+Exporting predictions to PDF/CSV.
+What do you think?
+Any features you’d like to see?
+Drop a comment below or open an issue!
+If you’re interested in contributing, see the Contributing section in the README.

+🔗 Links
+Repository: github.com/YOUR_USERNAME/betmaster-pro
+Issues: Report bugs or suggest features here
+Thanks for checking out BetMaster Pro!
+Let’s make betting smarter together. 💚